loader image

 Back Extension:

 This exercise is preferably performed on the "GHD".
 You are in the "GHD" with your stomach to the floor, your back and legs form a straight line.
 From this position, the upper body is lowered with a straight back.
-At the lowest point, return to the starting position (see "GHD").
+At the lowest point, go back up to the starting position (see "GHD").

 Back Squat (BS):

-Squat with barbell on the upper back.
+Back squats with a barbell.
 This type of squat is one of the 4 basic exercises for building strength.
 The effectiveness of the exercise is enormous.
-A repetition is scored as valid or invalid based on the same criteria as the "air squat".
+A repetition is considered valid or invalid based on the same criteria as the "Air Squat".

 Ball Slam:

-In this exercise, a medicine ball is picked up from the floor and brought over the head, where it is held with outstretched arms and then thrown as hard as possible onto the floor.
+In this exercise, a medicine ball is lifted off the floor and brought over the head, where it is held with outstretched arms and then thrown as hard as possible onto the floor.

 Barbell:

-Barbell stands for barbell, which is used in CrossFit for many exercises.
+Barbell: This refers to a barbell, which is used in CrossFit for many exercises.
 Examples include squats, Olympic weightlifting, etc. The usual weight of a barbell for men is 20kg, for women 15kg.
-The barbell is often simply referred to as a "bar".
+Often the barbell is also just called "Bar".

 Bar-Facing Burpee:

-In this exercise, you stand facing the barbell lying on the floor, then do a burpee and at the end do not jump upwards, but over the barbell to the other side.
-After landing, turn back to face the bar and start again with a burpee (see "Burpee").
+In this exercise, you stand facing the barbell lying on the floor, then do a burpee and don't jump up at the end, but over the barbell to the other side.
+After landing, turn back to face the bar and start again with a burpee (see “Burpee”).

 Bear Crawl:

-Exercise that is often used as a warm-up.
+Exercise often used in warm-ups.
 You cover a certain distance on all fours, like a bear.

 Beast Mode:

-It is said that an athlete is in "beast mode" when he or she is performing at an extreme level and giving his or her all; any athlete can reach this "beast mode".
+It is said that an athlete is in “Beast Mode” when he delivers an extreme performance and gives everything, every athlete can reach this “Beast Mode”.
 It is a state of mind and physical performance.

 Benchmark Workout:

 Benchmark workouts are standardized workouts.
-This means that performances can be compared with any other performance in the same workout if they were performed according to the specified standards.
-You can also do the workout again after a longer period of time and check whether you have improved your performance compared to the old performance (see "Girls", "Hero", "CFT", "FGB", "Dirty Thirty", "Filthy Fifty").
+This means that the performances are comparable with any other performance in the same workout, if they were carried out according to the specified standards.
+You can also repeat the workout after a longer period of time and check whether you have improved your performance compared to your old performance (see “Girls”, “Hero”, “CFT”, “FGB”, “Dirty Thirty”, “Filthy Fifty”).

 Bench Press (BP):

-The well-known bench press rarely appears in workouts, but is used when performing any strength programs as it is one of the 4 basic exercises.
-You lie on your back on a flat bench and lower the barbell to your chest and then press it back up.
+The well-known bench press is rarely used in workouts, but it is used when performing any strength programs, as it is one of the 4 basic exercises.
+You lie on your back on a flat bench and lower the barbell to your chest and then push it back up.

 Bodyblaster:

 The Bodyblaster consists of several exercises that are performed one after the other.
-The exercise complex consists of: A "burpee" followed by a "pull-up" and immediately afterwards a "knees to elbow".
+The exercise complex consists of: A “Burpee” followed by a “Pull-up” and immediately afterwards once “Knees to Elbow”.

 Bodyweight (BW):

 This term stands for body weight.
-Exercises are often performed using, for example
+Often used in exercises e.g.

 Weights are given in relation to body weight (1.5xBW, this would be 1.5 times your own body weight).